Dealing With Guilt

 Make your actions useful to the person you're making amends to.
-For example, if you forgot to do something important which left a colleague with extra work, offer to tell his manager that you were to blame and help out with the work.
-This will be more valuable than offering to take him out to lunch, for instance.
+For example, if you forgot to do something important which left a colleague with extra work, offer to tell their manager that you were to blame.
+Then help out with the work.
+This will be more valuable than offering to take them out to lunch.

 Change Your Behavior

 The behavior that makes you feel guilty may be a one-off action, such as saying something insensitive.
-Or it might be something you do frequently: for example, poor record-keeping which causes your colleagues problems in finding data.
+Or it might be something you do frequently, like poor record-keeping, which causes your colleagues recurring problems.

 It's important to take the initiative and address the problem behavior.
 This could involve anything from improving your time-management or delegation skills, to building a better work-life balance and tackling bad habits.

-Making positive changes will improve your interactions with others and will help prevent repeated feelings of guilt.
-Try approaching your manager for help with behaviors you'd like to address, too: she may be able to offer you training or advice.
+Making positive changes will improve your interactions with others and help prevent repeated feelings of guilt.
+Try approaching your manager for help with behaviors you'd like to address, as they may be able to offer training or advice.

 Accept and Move On